Postdoctoral Research Fellows in Generative, Multimodal, and Agentic AI

 Prof. Marinka Zitnik invites applications for a Postdoctoral Research Fellowship position at Harvard University.

-The selected candidates will lead research in generative, multimodal, and agentic AI, as well as foundation models, with a focus on geometric deep learning, large-scale knowledge graphs, and large language models.
+The selected candidates will lead research in generative AI, multimodal AI, and AI agents, with a focus on reasoning models, world models, large-scale knowledge graphs, and large language models.
 Fellows will also have the opportunity to apply these methods to address challenges in scientific discovery and precision medicine.

 Interested candidates are encouraged to explore our recent publications and research directions before submitting their applications.